Profile

 What are the fees and charges to buy XRP?

-A flat 1 % fee is added to all XRP buy and sell trades, as reflected in the live price.
-Withdrawing to an external eToro Money wallet incurs a 2 % fee (capped at ~\$100), plus standard blockchain network fee
+A flat 1% fee applies to all XRP buy and sell trades on eToro, built into the quoted price.
+Withdrawals to an external eToro Money wallet incur a 2% fee (capped at around $100), plus the applicable blockchain network fee.

 Pros & Cons